What to Wear for a Photo Shoot

-What you wear can make a big difference in how your portraits turn out, so I thought I’d share a few pointers to help you pick out your wardrobe for your next photo shoot.
+What you wear can make a big difference in how your photos turn out, so I thought I’d share a few pointers.

 Most people don’t like having their photos taken, including me.
 That’s why it’s so important to be as comfortable as possible.
 If you’re not comfortable with your environment, your photographer, or what you’re wearing, it’s going to show up in your face, and you aren’t going to be happy with your photos.